nohkumado/dart_fibu/doc/INSTALLING.md

 ```

 and you are good
-You probably want to install also vim (+dart pugins), git and you other usual tools.
+You probably want to install also vim (+dart plugins), git and you other usual tools.

 ### Installing dart on a linux tablet (arm64)